olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/agent-context/ARCHITECTURE.md

 - Use `POST /api/reset` to reset the dataset before a test run.
 - `db.json` can be inspected to verify persisted records.
-- Playwright tests in `tests/` are intentionally minimal — add tests that reflect real QA workflows: create pet, change status, add medical record, and verify persistence.
+- Playwright E2E tests in `tests/` and Vitest unit tests in `src/test/` are included — add tests that reflect real QA workflows: create pet, change status, add medical record, and verify persistence.
+Unit tests cover Vue components and Pinia stores for regression testing.
 - The Vite dev server (port 5173) is recommended for testing during active development due to HMR.
 Production builds should be tested via `npm start` (port 3000) after running `npm run build:frontend`.
 - Both frontend versions (legacy `static/` and new `frontend/`) share the same Express API, so backend testing remains consistent.